William Feiner: President of Georgetown College

-When the president of Georgetown College, Stephen Larigaudelle Dubuisson, was permitted to resign the office, he eagerly sailed to Europe.
+When the president of Georgetown College, Stephen Larigaudelle Dubuisson, was permitted to resign the office, he eagerly sailed to Europe, specifically France.
 Feiner was appointed president on May 4, 1826, by the Jesuit provincial superior, Francis Dzierozynski.
 He assumed the office on July 8, 1826, despite suffering from advanced tuberculosis and being unable to speak even basic English; indeed, he never mastered the English language.
 When he learned of the provincial's order, he is said to have entered Dubuisson's room sobbing and declaring that he was neither competent to hold the office nor desirous of it.
 While president, Feiner ministered to the congregation at Holy Trinity Church in Georgetown.
 He also worked as a professor of moral theology in 1828 and of dogmatic theology in 1829.

 Given Feiner's failing health, John W. Beschter left Baltimore for the college, anticipating that he would have to succeed Feiner as president.
 Two historians of the university, John Gilmary Shea and Robert Emmett Curran, judged Feiner's administration, like others of the decade, to be lackluster.
 He resigned on March 30, 1829, and died at Georgetown College on June 9 of that year.